NiclasDimitriadis/CppOrderBook/readme.md

  allocating all their required heap memory during construction and holding on to it until destruction and using std::atomic_flag as a lock instead of some flavor of mutex
  - memory-aligning objects in accordance with a 64-byte cacheline
- - ensuring fast multithreaded access to components that support concurrency, namely the seqlock-queue which enables wait-free enqueueing and lock-free dequeueing and the order book which supports lock-free reads via a seqlock as well (a lock is used required for manipulating book entries though)

 ---